danielbereza50/courseProjects/README.md

 <hr>

-2. Contract Work I did as a partner with Social Loud Speaker:
+2. Company:

+Social Loud Speaker - Closed

 template changes to a pre-existing theme for a small business